 John Brown University's Graphic Design graduates work for small design studios, advertising agencies, publishers, production houses, animation studios, corporate design offices and a wide variety of institutions such as hospitals, colleges and cities.
 In addition, many of our graduates have gone to work for ministry organizations all over the world.
 Some designers work exclusively in print, while some work exclusively in web design.
 Some of our graduates work as account executives or office managers rather than as hands-on designers.
 Some freelance, and a number have begun their own businesses.

-- Graphic Designer – A graphic designer is responsible to assemble images, graphics and typography to communicate an idea or concept to an audience.
+- Graphic Designer – A graphic designer is responsible to assemble images, graphics and typography to communicate an idea or concept to an audience in an appealing and memorable way.
 Graphic designers are employed by a range of companies for both print and web designs.
-A graphic designer’s primary priority is to communicate information in an appealing and memorable way.

 - Creative/Art Director – A creative director oversees the team that produces the final visual product for a client.
 This team could include a range of professionals from graphic designers, photographers, artists, illustrators to writers and a production staff.
 Typically advertising agencies, newspapers, public relation firms, marketing firms and even manufacturers need a Creative Director with an intimate understanding of product advertisement and graphic production.